Trading up on the Upper East Side

 We set our boundaries at the low-60s to the mid-80s on the Upper East Side.
 We prioritized properties David and Courtney could renovate.
 Our clients had gained confidence from creating a wonderful custom-designed apartment on East 69th, and wanted to do so again.
 Warmth of staff and a vibe of intimacy were also of utmost importance.

 After a few near misses, including passing on an overbid sponsor sale on East 86th, we introduced an estate condition three bedroom apartment at a prime co-op on East 76th.
 The home’s long-time owner was a renowned cookbook author who had perfected her recipes in its windowed kitchen.
 It was perfect.
 We pursued the home aggressively, leapfrogging an existing cash offer through decisive terms and a direct personal appeal to the seller.
 Our offer was accepted, financing and board approval followed, and the timing of our closing allowed our clients to proceed with a renovation in an expedient manner.

-While their new property was expertly renovated, our firm set about listing their Junior Four co-op on East 69th, with a target closing to coincide with the culmination of the East 76th renovation and their move-in.
+While their new property was expertly renovated, David and Courtney listed their Junior Four co-op on East 69th with us, with a target closing to coincide with the culmination of the East 76th renovation and their move-in.
 The property was released with a viral marketing campaign, and produced a productive open house period with over 70 visitors.
 After receiving six offers, our clients selected an over-asking price transaction with a wonderful young couple who progressed smoothly through the board process.

 In August, David, Courtney, Harrison, and Olivia moved into their newly finished home on East 76th Street, and handed their keys to the proud new owners of their first home on 69th Street.